Open-Model-Initiative/OMI-Data-Pipeline/doc/contributing/getting_started/running_tests.rst

 To run all tests, run ``task test-all``.
 Note this is not working at the moment and needs some work but some tests are run via the pipeline automatically.

-To run our playwright tests, run ``task playwright-tests`` which should all pass at this time.
+To run our playwright tests, run ``task frontend:test-integration`` which should all pass at this time.